 Of all the Mayan ruins in Mexico, Chichen Itza is a must do for all travelers to the Yucatan – especially if you want to check out one of the most famous pyramids in Mexico.
 Following these tips will help you to enjoy your visit while getting the most out of your time, as well as having some time for relaxation in the beautiful Mayan jungle.

 Want more information about planning a trip to Cancun, the Yucatan, or Riviera Maya regions of Mexico?
-Be sure to check out our complete Yucatan Travel Guide!
+Be sure to check out our complete Mexico Travel Guide!